algorythmist/stripe-spring-kotlin/README.md

-# Using the Strip API in Kotlin
+# Using the Stripe API in Kotlin

 ## Getting Started
 1. Create a Stripe Account https://stripe.com/